Marcos-pl/site-Mario/README.md

 ## 💻 Projeto

-Este projeto do treiler dofilme Mario
+Este projeto do treiler do filme Mario

 ## 🚀 Tecnologias